andresromerouy/UMDataWeek-2023/Example 1 - Direct marketing of term deposits - Part 1.md

 ## Questions

 Q1.
-Develop a **logistic regression model** to predict the response to the campaign (`deposit`) from the other variables of this data set.
+Develop a **logistic regression model** to predict the response to the campaign (`deposit`) from the other variables.

 Q2.
+Use your model to obtain a **predictive score** for every client.
+How is the distribution of the scores?
+Is it different for the subscribers and the non-subscribers?

+Q3.
 Based on your model, if we set a target of 4,000 subscriptions, how many calls would we need, to hit the target?

-Q3.
+Q4.
 If we set a budget 10,000 calls, how will we select the clients to be called?
 How many subscriptions will we get?

+Q5.
+Suppose that you decide to use your model as suggested in question Q4, but calling 20% of your clients.
+How would you validate your model for that application, based on a **train/test split**?